 About Oral Thrush

 Oral thrush is a very common infection in infants that causes irritation in and around a baby's mouth.
-It is caused by the overgrowth of the yeast (a type of fungus) called Candida albicans.
-Candida overgrowth can lead to vaginal (yeast) infections, diaper rashes, or oral thrush.
+It is caused by the overgrowth of a yeast (a type of fungus) called Candida albicans.

-Sometimes Candida overgrowth occurs after a baby has received antibiotics for a bacterial infection, because antibiotics can kill off the "good" bacteria that keep the Candida from growing.
-Similarly, infection can occur with the steroid use.
+Candida overgrowth (or candidiasis) can happen after a baby has received antibiotics for a bacterial infection because antibiotics can kill off the "good" bacteria that keep the Candida from growing.
+Similarly, it can happen after the use of steroid medicines.

 Many babies don't feel anything at all, but some may be uncomfortable when sucking.
 Some babies may not feed well because their mouth feels sore.